Possession of marijuana is still unlawful, but no longer a criminal offense.

-Virginia has some of the toughest laws in the country when it comes to marijuana.
-Therefore, if you have been charged with any marijuana-related crime Virginia, you need to consult a Chesterfield County VA possession of marijuana attorney, to discuss your options.
-Under the laws of Virginia, sale, manufacture, possession, distribution or a combination of the four violations, can lead to serious penalties, including fines and jail time.
+Virginia used to have some of the toughest laws in the country when it came to marijuana.
+On July 1, 2020 Virginia decided to decriminalize possession of marijuana.
+However, any amount over one ounce of marijuana will likely be viewed as Possession with Intent to Distribute Marijuana (which is charged the same as selling marijuana).
+Therefore, if you have been charged with any marijuana-related crime in Virginia, you need to consult a Chesterfield County VA marijuana attorney to discuss your options.
+Under the laws of Virginia, sale, manufacture, possession with intent, distribution or a combination of the four violations, can lead to serious penalties, including fines and jail time.
 Besides that, a conviction comes with a permanent criminal record, which can significantly jeopardize your opportunities in education, housing, and employment, among others.
-Fortunately, a skilled drugs attorney can help you fight these charges.
+Fortunately, a skilled drug attorney can help you fight these charges.
 By getting in touch with a criminal defense attorney, you will be increasing your chances of securing a favorable outcome.

 Marijuana Laws in Virginia